Airbus CEO warns of compulsory layoffs as airline crisis deepens

 "Unfortunately, the recovery in airline traffic over the summer period has not been at the level the industry was counting on," Faury wrote.

-An Airbus spokesman confirmed that Faury had issued a "general business update" in a letter to staff on Friday.
+An Airbus spokesman confirmed that Faury had issued a "general business update" in a letter to staff members on Friday (Sep 11).

 "This is part of the constant dialogue between Airbus’ top management and employees, which is crucial in these challenging times in order to ensure transparency and share information with our global workforce," the spokesman said by email.